Configuration File

 runExecutionTimeout

-Maximum test run execution time (in milliseconds).
-When the total execution time of a run exceeds this value, TestCafe terminates the test run.
-This behavior occurs even if one of the tests or hooks is active.
+When the total execution time of a run exceeds the Run Execution Timeout, TestCafe terminates the test run, even if the browsers are responsive.

 {